Search results for:

-We don’t have to pretend that a single one of us wouldn’t begin to grow a huge vein on our forehead were this to happen after years of flawless and expedient internet service.
-We are lucky to have access to a boundless range of information in seconds and, let’s face it, we rely heavily on responsive networks and websites.
+We don't have to pretend that a single one of us wouldn't begin to grow a large vein on our forehead were this to happen after years of flawless and expedient internet service.
+We are lucky to have access to a boundless range of information in seconds, and, let's face it, we rely heavily on responsive networks and websites.

 How does this happen?
-One of my favorite writers, Mike Dooley, says “The ‘how’s’ are the domain of the universe.”
-Cool, I agree with that…so we’re done here.
-We don’t need to know the hows.
-Just kidding!
-Although I definitely agree with Mike Dooley’s (fake word approaching in this imminent future…aka right now:) WISDOMAGICAL words, let’s give credit where credit is due and acknowledge a virtual device responsible for a portion of our pleasant internet experience…*gasp*…the mighty load balancer.
+One of my favorite writers, Mike Dooley, says, "The 'how's are the domain of the universe."
+Cool, I agree with that…so we're done here.
+We don't need to know the hows.
+I am just kidding!
+Although I agree with Mike Dooley's (fake word approaching in this imminent future…aka right now:) WISDOMAGICAL words, let's give credit where credit is due and acknowledge a virtual device responsible for a portion of our pleasant internet experience…*gasp*…the mighty load balancer.

-A load balancer’s name explains its function well, as it balances the loads of requests internet users send to servers every second.
-A load balancer is an immensely useful tool that disseminates the influx of network traffic between an assortment of servers.
+A load balancer's name explains its function well.
+It balances the loads of requests internet users send to servers every second.
+A load balancer is a handy tool that disseminates the influx of network traffic between various servers.

 What is a Load Balancer For?

-Load balancers circulate internet traffic through multiple servers within a server pool (also known as a server farm), ensuring that one server doesn’t get encumbered or overwhelmed with internet traffic.
+Load balancers circulate internet traffic through multiple servers within a server pool (also known as a server farm), ensuring that one server doesn't get burdened or overwhelmed with internet traffic.

 If a load balancer were to be ($10 word coming up…get excited!)
-ANTHROPOMORPHIZED, it would be Hostwinds Seattle’s office Mom, aka Paige, aka our wonderful Office Manager, who takes the copious amounts of work that needs to get done and allocates tasks to various employees.
-If Paige had to do all that work, she would get burnt out…just kidding actually, Paige is a boss woman superhero, so she is the ($7 word approaching) outlier in this case…but you get the point.
-We don’t know what we would do without you Paige!
+ANTHROPOMORPHIZED would be Hostwinds Seattle's office Mom, aka Paige, aka our fantastic Office Manager, who takes the copious amounts of work that needs to be done and allocated tasks to various employees.
+If Paige had to do all that work, she would get burnt out… just kidding.
+Paige is a boss-woman superhero, so she is the ($7 word approaching) outlier in this case…but you get the point.
+We don't know what we would do without you, Paige!

 Similarly, load balancers are the reason the glossy web applications we view run well.
-This is great because, even if one server crashes, your website won’t also crash.
+This is great because, even if one server crashes, your website won't also crash.
 The distribution of data in the server farm makes sure of it.
 Thus, load balancers make websites stable and more dependable.
-Throughout their existence, load balancers advanced to ultimately help with web application security.
+Throughout their existence, load balancers advanced to help with web application security ultimately.

-Another visual that comes to mind when thinking about the load balancing algorithm is a backwards funnel, whereby the tiniest portion of the funnel is the group of requests sent to a server.
+Another visual that comes to mind when thinking about the load balancing algorithm is a backward funnel.
+The tiniest portion of the funnel is the group of requests sent to a server.
 These requests are channeled into an expanding basin of servers.
 The servers divide such queries among themselves in a calculated manner.

 Load Balancer: Let's Break it Down